 When it comes to flooring options, Pizzigati-Coppola suggests going for the natural, long-lasting alternative.
 “This is another area in which I highly recommend that my clients go with eco-friendly and sustainable options.
 I love to use bamboo, which is naturally sustainable, extremely durable and long lasting — another huge upgrade in desirability for your home.”

 Interested in learning about the different types of flooring out there?
 Our article on The Hottest Trends in Flooring has you covered.

 Value vs. Cost: By the Numbers

 According to Hanley Wood’s 2015 Cost vs. Value Report, some upgrades retain their value far better than others.
 Among mid-range projects, the top-five best values were:

-- steel entry door replacement with 102 percent recouped costs,
+- Steel entry door replacement (102% recouped costs)

 Some home additions/upgrades that didn’t fare as well included a sunroom addition (49 percent), a home office remodel (49 percent) and a bathroom addition (58 percent).

 With so many upgrades and options available, it’s hard to stay focused when designing your dream home.
 While it’s important to make your house satisfy your needs and tastes, keep in mind that not all upgrades will give you a return on your investment.

 Industry experts suggest not putting your upgrade dollars toward these options: specialty driveways, high-end plumbing features, jetted soaking tubs and swimming pools.
 “I’ve seen people spend $100,000 on a pool and outdoor features only to have buyers completely rip them out and start over,” says Mitchell.